pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/vault/_index.md

 }
 ```

-To learn more about how to set up and use the various providers in Pulumi ESC, please refer to the [relevant Pulumi documentation](/docs/pulumi-cloud/esc/providers/)
+To learn more about how to set up and use the various providers in Pulumi ESC, please refer to the [Pulumi ESC providers documentation](/docs/pulumi-cloud/esc/providers/).